DylanEtris/counttime/README.md

 * `$COUNTTIME_AFK_THRESHOLD` - The number of minutes of AFK time before no time is logged.
 Defaults to 30
 * `$COUNTTIME_COMMENT` - The comment to add to the work log.
 Defaults to an empty string
 * `$COUNTTIME_CA_PATH` - The path to the CA certificate store.
 Defaults to Ruby's `OpenSSL::X509::DEFAULT_CERT_DIR`
-* `$COUNTTIME_PRECISION` - The precision of the number of minutes logged.
+* `$COUNTTIME_PRECISION` - The size of the chunks of time that are logged.
 Must be greater than zero.
 Defaults to 1.
-For example, `COUNTTIME_PRECISION=15` will log 15 minutes when the command prompt is generated after 15 minutes have passed.
+For example, `COUNTTIME_PRECISION=15` will log 15 minutes after being active for 15 minutes a JIRA branch.